BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

   - Click on deep link *(will navigate to fallback url because app is not installed)*

-  - Install and open app
+  - Install the app

+  - Open the app

   - Read from `Branch.initSession(data)` for `+is_first_session = true`